 - Remaking regulation: Platform companies have become powerful enough to mould laws around their requirements.
 That spills over to the wider economy.
 California’s Proposition 22 is a case in point.
 In January 2020, the state enacted law “AB5” mandating employment rights for gig workers.
 Doordash, Lyft, Uber and others invested $205m to overturn the law.

 Other states planning their own version of AB5 have likely been deterred.
 Meanwhile, throughout America, corporate business plans, financial targets, and operations manuals are starting to demand labor costs that can align with gig platforms.

 - Data might: Platform operators can become apex predators.
 Amazon has 1.9m small sellers, attracted by its 50% of all online consumer sales.
-So, when Amazon launches an own-brand product they can first synthesise results of trial-and-error by thousands of third-party sellers on their system, then decide if, or how, to compete against them.
+So, when Amazon launches an own-brand product they can first synthesise data from thousands of third-party sellers on their system, then decide how to compete against them.

 Trickles in the torrent